-Maia Wharekura Ngāti Kahungunu Self-employed Lead Maternity Carer, Rotorua Bachelor of Health Science (Midwifery)
+Community Midwife, Botany Maternity Unit Bachelor of Health Science (Midwifery) Nurses are critical to the success of the healthcare system, and AUT-trained nurses are recognised as some of the best in New Zealand.
 We achieve this through our strong nursing programme, guided by leading nursing academics and clinicians.
 The nursing degree focuses on interprofessional practice and care, just like it is in the workplace.
 You'll learn that health and healthcare is multifaceted and dynamic, and goes beyond health and illness care to nurture the growth of healthy communities.